NAME

 -w | --authProtocol authentication protocol

 Set the authentication protocol used for authenticated SNMPv3 messages.
-Allowed values are MD5 or SHA.
+Allowed values are MD5, SHA, SHA256, SHA384 or SHA512 (depending on Net-SNMP library capabilities; check help of the nut-scanner binary program for the run-time supported list).
 Default value is MD5.

 -W | --authPassword authentication pass phrase